biati-digital/alfred-calculate-anything/README.md

 2. Change the name of the pasted files to your country lang code for example ru_RU.php and ru_RU-keys.php
 3. open and translate ru_RU.php
 4. open and modify ru_RU-keys.php. **Read more about this file in the section Keywords**
-5. Set your new language with: calculate set language ru_RU
+5. Set your new languge with: calculate set language ru_RU
 6. Share it with the world, just send a pull request or simply publish it to pastebin.com (or any other service) and send me a link to include your translation

 ## Keywords